-Larger Yellow Ants in Covington LA
+Larger Yellow Ants in Louisiana

-The larger yellow ant, also known as the citronella ant, is common in the Covington LA area.
+The larger yellow ant, also known as the citronella ant, is common in the Louisiana area.
 When disturbed, larger yellow ants release a compound that smells like citronella or lemon.
 As nocturnal pests, these ants are not known to feed on household foods but feed exclusively on the honeydew produced by aphids and mealybugs.
 Pest problems usually occur in the late summer and fall when mixed colonies swarm.
 Often confused with termites, winged swarmers and wingless worker ants move toward buildings and try to enter through cracks or gaps in the foundation.

 Larger Yellow Ant Habitat